Are Resumes Dying? The Future of Resumes

 The applicant tracking systems (ATS) that companies use to screen resumes based on keywords have been under scrutiny lately and will undergo changes or be abolished entirely.
 Employers realize that candidates are figuring out ways to manipulate their company’s applicant tracking systems by simply including the keywords from the job descriptions in their resumes.

 Employers are always trying to save time/money in the recruiting process.
 According to the SHRM Human Capital Benchmarking Report, it costs an average of $4,129 to hire an employee.
 In today’s rapidly expanding technology environment, there will be a push for new systems that can save an employer time/money.

 An example is a universal online resume with a standard format for all candidates to use that includes elements from their resumes and LinkedIn.
-Also, some companies have candidates respond to selected interview questions in a recorded video to further screen them before inviting them for on-site visit.
+Also, some companies have candidates respond to selected interview questions in a recorded video (aka digital interviewing) to further screen them before inviting them for on-site visit.

 Resumes have slowly changed from the 1970s to the early part of the millennium but are really beginning to experience major innovations through technology.
-Today, a maximum of two-pages that clearly highlights a candidate’s value is key along with a LinkedIn profile that complements their resume.
+Today, a maximum of two-pages that clearly highlights a candidate’s value by including achievements in your resume is key along with a great LinkedIn profile that complements their resume.

 It will be interesting to see the future of resumes and if they become obsolete altogether; however, there are no employers today who still don’t require a resume.

 Maria Gold is a Content Manager/Writer for Empire Resume.
 She is dedicated to helping educate people with the latest career articles and job search advice.
 When Maria is not working, she enjoys reading and spending quality time with her family.